 - Convening the Annual General Meeting and the Extraordinary General Meeting, when necessary

-- Deciding on the donations policy
+- Deciding on the donations to charities

 As part of its duties, the Board of Directors conducts an annual self-assessment in order to further develop its work.
 In accordance with the Finnish Corporate Governance Code, the Board of Directors also annually evaluates which of the directors are independent of the company and which are independent of its significant shareholders.